5 books that will make you feel everything is possible

 If you like nature writing but want a less absurd book, you can also read Wild by Cheryl Strayed (Wild en français), a true story about a woman who decided to hike 1700km on the Pacific Crest trail to find herself.

-3 – The bookshop around the corner, by Jeny Colgan (La charmante petite librairie des hours heureux, gratuit avec l’abonnement Kindle) – Chicklit/feel good
+3 – The bookshop around the corner, by Jeny Colgan (La charmante librairie des hours heureux, gratuit avec l’abonnement Kindle) – Chicklit/feel good

 When I need a cute feel-good about people who want a life change, my go-to is always Jenny Colgan.